autokey/autokey/GitHub-Cheat-Sheet.md

         ***TODO:** An alternative may be to run `autokey/debian/build.sh` to build the **.deb** files, but I'm thinking that will be run automatically when following the steps above.
 I'll update this once I do a successful build.*

 #### Local - update a clone
-If you have a clone of your repository on your local system and you make a change to it on GitHub, you can update your clone with this command inside of a terminal window in the clone's directory: `git fetch`
+If there are changes to the remote repository, you'll want to update your clone.
+To do that:

+* Pick one:

+  * Update the current branch with changes from the remote repository:

+      ```
+      git pull
+      ```
+  * Check what's new on the remote repository before updating the current branch:

+    1. Check what has changed in the remote repository on the current branch:

+       ```
+       git fetch
+       ```
+    2. Update the current branch with the change(s):

+       ```
+       git merge
+       ```

 ******************************************************************************************************************************

 ## Remote

-#### Remote - add a link to a URL in your main GitHub page
+#### Remote - add a link to a URL on your repository's main GitHub page

-To put a link to your official documentation or any other website that you like in the right panel of your main GitHub page:
+To put a link to your official documentation or any other website that you like in the right panel of your repository's main GitHub page:

 1. Go to your repository's main page.
-2. Click the little gear next to **About** in the right panel.
+2. Click the gear next to **About** in the right panel.
 3. Paste the URL into the **Website** box.
 4. Save the change.